Fortress 2: Re-Entry: Production

 Prior to the film's release, it was reported that Davis Entertainment Company and Village Roadshow Pictures had hired Troy Neighbors and Steven Feinberg to write a treatment for Fortress 2 with Christopher Lambert slated to return and production to commence in early 1994.
-However, due to negative critical reception, a sequel to Fortress did not immediately move forward.
+The sequel was set to film in Australia on an estimated $15 to 20 million budget with production set to begin in August 1994.
 Worldwide distribution rights, excluding Australia and New Zealand, were initially acquired by 20th Century Fox at the 1995 American Film Market.
 However in March 1998, after languishing in development hell, Columbia TriStar boarded the project as co-producers and acquired distribution rights following Fox bowing out of the project.

 Release

+Home media

 The film was released direct-to-video in the United States on April 25, 2000 by Columbia TriStar.

 Reception

 Critical response

 Almar Haflidason of the BBC said: "[It's] a film that sorely lacks energy [and] various moments of action are ruined by poor camera angles and clumsy editing, [but] while it may lack the grand set of Fortress, it does boast some reasonable CGI effects and is slightly more entertaining in a cheap kind of way".
 Kim Newman of the British Film Institute's Sight & Sound said the film "lacks [Fortress director Stuart Gordon's] wit and grit, though director Geoff Murphy makes it a decent enough ride".

 Nathan Shumate of Cold Fusion Video Reviews said the film is "at best, a pale imitation of the original Fortress. [...]
 On its own, it's a passable movie, with an adequate budget both for sets and CGI space effects.
 Too bad it had to be a sequel to a superior movie, instead of something wholly its own".
 The Science Fiction, Horror, and Fantasy Film Review said: "The action scenes are run of the mill [and] the special effects are okay and the show at least mounts to a passable action climax as the space station explodes, [but] the scripters have not endeavoured to approach this film in any more intelligent a way than they did the original".